 We at Novus Beginning Psychiatry Counseling approach anxiety treatment through a cognitive behavioral therapy (CBT) approach, a form of psychotherapy.
 CBT is based on the concept that thoughts directly influence feelings and behaviors.
 If you feel anxious or depressed, you may develop negative thoughts, which can contribute to negative emotions and behaviors.

 The CBT approach to anxiety treatment focuses on changing negative self-statements into more positive ones.
 Hence, it can help you or your loved ones to reduce anxiety symptoms.
-We use strategies like mindfulness and thought-challenging to help individuals like you develop awareness of their thoughts.
-Eventually you can then challenge any negative thinking creating hurdles in the way of your happiness.
+We use strategies like mindfulness and thought-challenging to help individuals like you develop an awareness of their thoughts.
+Eventually, you can then challenge any negative thinking creating hurdles in the way of your happiness.